SenMorgan/Smart-Blinds/README.md

 #endif /* SECRETS_h */
 ```
-- :warning:Don't forget to write your own credentials and setting in bouth files!:warning:
+- :warning:Don't forget to write your own credentials and setting in both files!:warning:
-- Build this project and upload to yours ESPx module.
+- Build this project and upload it to your ESPx module.
-- After succefull flash please follow [this WiFiManager guide](https://github.com/tzapu/WiFiManager#how-it-works).
+- After succeful flash please follow [this WiFiManager guide](https://github.com/tzapu/WiFiManager#how-it-works).
-- When the ESP have connected to WiFi, you can start sending commands by MQTT
+- When the ESP has connected to WiFi, you can start sending commands by MQTT

 <br>